 Juliet’s House – Casa di Giulietta

 However from here on, the willing suspension of disbelief is called for, as Juliet’s House belonged to the Cappello family…It’s certainly a similar sounding name to Capulet and this resemblance was seized upon by enterprising locals who proclaimed it to be Juliet’s House.
 The house on Via Cappello dates from the 13th century, however the iconic balcony was actually added in the 1930s, created from parts of a 17th century sarcophagus.
-Most surprising of all, there’s not even a balcony scene in Romeo and Juliet!
+Most surprising of all, there’s not even a balcony scene in Shakespeare’s play!
 If you head inside, there’s a museum with the costumes and the bed that feature in Franco Zeffirelli’s 1986 classic film, as well as some other interesting exhibits.

 In the courtyard of Juliet’s House, there’s a whole Love Wall covered with graffiti and notes from visitors.
 The local authorities had originally tried to impose fines on those defacing the wall but realized they were fighting a losing battle so they cleverly created special removable panels where you are allowed to write or stick a message.